 Party or relevant jurisdiction United States of America Title of project Comprehensive evaluation of marine survival of hatchery- stocked smolts: Migration behaviour and success of Dennys River smolts Objective of research project evaluate migration speed and behaviour from lower river release sites through estuarine habitat estimate survival of migrating smolts and identify areas where mortality may be occurring Brief description of research project An experimental evaluation of river-specific Atlantic salmon smolt stocking in the Dennys River was developed.
 The program was scheduled to run for a minimum of five years (2001-2006), but ultrasonic telemetry efforts on the Dennys were discontinued in 2005.
 Ultrasonic telemetry investigations were used to evaluate the migration success, nearshore marine mortality and nearshore migration routes of these stocked smolts.
-Approximately 50,000 smolts are released annually and, of these, approximately 70-150 fish are released with surgically implanted ultrasonic pingers.
-Dates during which research Data collection April - June, 2001-2005.
-Data analysis and will take place publication 2005-2013.
-Area in which research will Dennys River take place Cobscook Bay Gulf of Maine Estimated number and weight of salmon to be retained It is anticipated that no Atlantic salmon will be retained during this project.
-Resources Estimated cost of the research project Approximately £3,500 per annum (public funding) Number of participating scientists ~3 Name and e-mail address of coordinating scientist in charge of project James Hawkes James.Hawkes@noaa.gov vessels, e.g. name, registration, call sign and description of vessel Equipment deployed from small research boats and leased commercial vessels.
+Approximately 50,000 smolts are released annually and, of these, approximately 70-150 fish were released with surgically implanted ultrasonic pingers.
+Dates during which research will take place Data collection April - June, 2001-2005.
+Data analysis and publication 2005-2014.
+Area in which research will take place Dennys River, Cobscook Bay, Gulf of Maine Estimated number and weight of salmon to be retained It is anticipated that no Atlantic salmon will be retained during this project.
+Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) Number of participating scientists ~3 Name and e-mail address of coordinating scientist in charge of project James Hawkes James.Hawkes@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel Equipment deployed from small research boats and leased commercial vessels.
 Vessel use is subject to change annually.
 Type and amount of gear and other equipment to be used Ultrasonic Telemetry Tags (70-200 annually) Automated Pinger Detection Units (20-40 annually) Electro-fishing gear for juvenile assessments Details of any collaborating countries Automated Pinger Detection arrays deployed by Canadian investigators were capable to detecting and recording tagged fish.
 Automated Pinger Detection arrays deployed for this study were capable to detecting and recording Canadian tagged fish.